 Risk fundamentally refers to the probability of an undesirable outcome.
-Risk adds the idea that resource values or management investments are in jeopardy because damage from pests reduces host growth, reproduction and survival sufficiently to impact economic or ecological objectives.
+Risk adds the idea that resource values or management investments are in jeopardy because damage from forest health factors reduces host growth, reproduction and survival sufficiently to impact economic or ecological objectives.
+Risk takes into account proximity in time and space to a particular forest health factor.
+For some forest health factors such as root diseases and dwarf mistletoes, determining risk requires a site assessment for the presence of these factors.
+For some forest insects risk assessment may require knowledge about the timing and frequency of outbreaks.